Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{The case of varieties}

-Let $\calF_\Var$ be the non-embedded desingularization functor from \cite[Th.
-6.1]{bmt}.
-Recall that it associates to a variety $X$ of characteristic zero a strong desingularization $\calF(X):X'\longto X$ and is compatible with all regular morphisms.
-Moreover, the addendum to \cite[Th.
-6.1]{bmt} asserts that the associated $B$-blow up sequence $(X',B')\longto(X,\emptyset)$ is a $B$-strong desingularization.
+Let $\calF_\Var$ be the non-embedded desingularization functor from \cite[Theorem~6.1]{BMT}.
+Recall that it associates to a variety $X$ of characteristic zero a strong desingularization $\calF(X)\:X'\longto X$ and is compatible with all regular morphisms.
+Moreover, the addendum to \cite[Theorem~6.1]{BMT} asserts that the associated $B$-blow up sequence $(X',B')\longto(X,\emptyset)$ is a $B$-strong desingularization.
 In other words this can be formulated as follows.

-\begin{theor} There exists functorial $B$-strong desingularization $\calF_\Var$ on the category $\BVar_{B=\emptyset}$ whose objects are finite disjoint unions of generically reduced $B$-varieties of characteristic zero with empty boundary and whose morphisms are all regular morphisms. \end{theor}
+\begin{theor} There exists functorial $B$-strong desingularization $\calF_\Var$ on the category $\BVar_{B=\emptyset}$ whose objects are finite disjoint unions of $B$-varieties of characteristic zero with empty boundary and whose morphisms are all regular morphisms. \end{theor}